Shubhra-Awasthi/energi_x/README.md

 # EnergiX

-EnergiX is a modern web application built with React, TypeScript, and Vite, featuring a beautiful UI powered by Tailwind CSS and Radix UI components.
+EnergiX is a modern web application built with React, TypeScript, and Vite, featuring a beautiful UI powered by Radix UI components and styled with Tailwind CSS.
 It's a comprehensive energy management platform that connects consumers, utilities, and energy providers.

 ## 🚀 Features